axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 - `token_manager_type`: Token manager type on Sui (e.g., `2_u256` for LOCK_UNLOCK or, `4_u256` for MINT_BURN)

 **Optional**
-- `link_params`: Bytes representation of an address on the destination chain that will be `Operator` of the destination token.
+- `link_params`: Bytes representation of an address on the destination chain that will become `Operator` of the destination token.
 Or, use an empty `vector` for no `Operator`.

 ## Channel Role & Security

 #### `Channel` & Sender Identity

-Sui uses an object ownership model for security.
-Contracts cannot access sender parameters (such as the sender's Sui address), but capabilities can be granted by owning or transferring an object that posses the permissions required.

 In the context of ITS, the `Channel` object is used in place of the sender's Sui address managing, deploying and transferring tokens.